 It’s hard to decide if a hosted VoIP solution could cost less or higher than an on-site hardware investment, as they’re paid in different models.
 But your years of system usage may give a basic hint.
 Make a simple calculation based on the year you tend to use the system, and you’ll get your answer.

 Consider your current technology infrastructure: your existing PBX, phone sets, gateways, cabling or any type of trunks.
 Make an evaluation or consult with possible service providers to see if they can be preserved and incorporated to the new system seamlessly.
-An excellent interoperability between your existing infrastructure and the new solutions will not only help you achieve the best cost-efficiency, but save you much trouble on the provisioning process as well.
+Excellent interoperability between your existing infrastructure and the new solutions will not only help you achieve the best cost-efficiency but save you much trouble on the provisioning process as well.

 3. Ease of Use and Management

-If you do not have dedicated IT resources, think of a phone system that is easy to use, manage and setup.
-Quality VoIP systems for small business, either cloud-based or on-premises, offer seamless deployment process and help you configure your services with web-based intuitive panel.
-Ideally, with a top-rated phone system, you can make changes (e.g. adding extensions for new users) within point-and-click configuration in minutes and without relying on professional system administrator.
+If you do not have dedicated IT resources, think of a phone system that is easy to use, manage, and setup.
+Quality VoIP systems for small businesses, either cloud-based or on-premises, offer a seamless deployment process and help you configure your services with a web-based intuitive panel.
+Ideally, with a top-rated phone system, you can make changes (e.g. adding extensions for new users) within point-and-click configuration in minutes and without relying on professional system administrators.